Fauste1/cookBook/README.md

+Update: This repo is discontinued - I'll keep building the product in repo called "mealhub" which can be considered a v2 of this app.

 This is a test project for practicing vue.js skills and some css.

 The goal is to build a full fledged cook book / meal planner app which stores recipes and makes it super easy to plan meals for a period of time.
 The app will ideally also output a shopping list with all the necessary ingredients.